King Edward VI Grammar School, Chelmsford: KEGS Young Engineers

-The KEGS Young Engineers team won the 2022 PAPI Raspberry Pi Competition in the years 12-13 division, as well as the People's Choice Award and has made it to the final every year since the competition started.
+The KEGS Young Engineers team won the 2022 PAPI Raspberry Pi Competition in the years 12–13 division, as well as the People's Choice Award and has made it to the final every year since the competition started.

 The team competes in the FIRST Lego League Challenge, sending two year 8 and 9 teams every year, having gone to the finals numerous times, as well as a year 12 team annually to the Student Robotics competition where they have reached the quarter-finals multiple times.

+KEGS Architecture Society

+The KEGS Architecture Society, concerned chiefly with the study and appreciation of architecture, has existed in multiple iterations since its first founding.
+The current iteration was founded in autumn 2024, and hosts presentations, talks, debates, design competitions and quizzes.
+Topics discussed include follies, Sir Edwin Lutyens, brick bonds, brutalism, Interwar reconstruction in France and Belgium, English cathedrals, and Clandon Park House.
+The society has held a design competition to redesign a local Chelmsford high street shop façade.

 KEGS Languages Society

-The KEGS Languages Society (Langsoc) is a group where both concepts in linguistics and the structure of specific languages are discussed, mostly in short presentations.
+The KEGS Languages Society (LangSoc) is a group where both concepts in linguistics and the structure of specific languages are discussed, mostly in short presentations.

 Langsoc also provides training for the United Kingdom Linguistics Olympiad (UKLO).
 A notable success is of a student winning a gold medal in the International Linguistics Olympiad (IOL) in 2022.

-KEGS Medical Society
+KEGS Medicine Society

-The KEGS Medical Society (MedSoc) is the society where topical medical issues are discussed.
+The KEGS Medicine Society (MedSoc) is a society where topical medical issues are discussed.